Violence against Indians in Australia controversy: IPL

 Indian politician Bal Thackeray in response to attacks on Indian students in Australia had threatened to stop Australian cricketers from being a part of Indian Premier League.

-On suggestion of Victorian politician Ted Baillieu, Ministerial Adviser Mr. Nitin Gupta had a phone call with Mr. Thackeray, and requested to withdraw the proposal to ban Australian players from the IPL.
-Nitin is understood to have suggested in the phone call that move to ban Australian players might cause some harm to the efforts of resolving situation.
-Surprisingly Mr. Thackeray accepted Nitin's request, and withdrew his decision to stop Australians from being a part of IPL.
+On the suggestion of Victorian politician Ted Baillieu, a phone call was made to Mr. Thackeray, during which it was requested to withdraw the proposal to ban Australian players from the IPL.
+It was suggested that such a move might cause harm to efforts aimed at resolving the situation.
+Surprisingly, Mr. Thackeray accepted the request and withdrew his decision to stop Australians from participating in the IPL.

 Bollywood reaction

 Victorian Bollywood Policy

-In Oct 2006, the Victorian Opposition leader Ted Baillieu had released a Bollywood Policy that was drafted by Ministerial Adviser Mr. Nitin Gupta.
-The policy included the original idea by Nitin Gupta of creating the Indian Film Festival of Melbourne.
+In October 2006, Victorian Opposition Leader Ted Baillieu released a Bollywood Policy that included the original idea of creation of the Indian Film Festival of Melbourne.

-The policy was drafted in 2006, amended in 2009, and funded and re-amended in October 2010, to include concerns regarding attack on Indian students in Australia.
+The policy was drafted in Sep 2006, amended in Feb 2010, and funded and re-amended in October 2010, to include concerns regarding attack on Indian students in Australia.
 After Ted Baillieu came into power, the tender process was started in 2011, the tender winner was announced in Feb 2012, and the first funded edition of Indian Film Festival of Melbourne was delivered in June 2012.